ChangWynn/CV/README.md

 During my time at Makers Academy,
-I demonstrated excellent verbal and written communication skills through various engineering projects, utilising communication tools such as Slack or Zoom to consistently interact and collaborate with my peers, ensuring everyone remains informed and aligned.
+I demonstrated excellent verbal and written communication skills through various engineering projects, utilising communication tools such as Slack or Zoom to consistently interact and collaborate with my peers.

-Recognized the significance of clear and efficient communication, I proactively initiated calls and meetings to ensure effective collaboration and alignment among team members.
+Recognizing the significance of clear and efficient communication, I also proactively initiated calls and meetings to ensure effective collaboration and alignment among team members.

 I have also proven to be proficient in conveying technical concepts to non-technical individuals, effectively addressing customer needs and requirements during my employment at Tel and Com.